 PARTICIPATING IN NORMAC

-At NORMAC 2017, pupils will consider a set of issues that are very much on the Arctic Council’s agenda today:
+At NORMAC 2020, delegates will consider a set of issues that are very much of concern to Arctic States and Arctic indigenous peoples today:

 - The European Union as an Arctic Council Observer